jdunkerley/jdunkerley/order-of-evaluation.md

 ![Or Case](assets/order/or.jpg)

-As expected the log looks like this:
+As expected, the log looks like this:

 ```none
 Left
 ```

-So Alteryx's engine is efficient - that shouldn't surprise anyone.
+Alteryx's engine is efficient - that shouldn't surprise anyone.

 # IF and  IIF

-Lets think about functions (or operators as well I guess).
+Now, think about functions (or operators as well I guess).
 In order to evaluate the function, you need to first evaluate all the inputs to it.
-However, the same kind of short circuiting logic can be applied to an `IF` or `IIF` statement as we saw with `AND` and `OR`.
-You first evaluate the condition, and then can decde whether to execute true or false:
+However, the same kind of short-circuiting logic can be applied to an `IF` or `IIF` statement as we saw with `AND` and `OR`.
+You first evaluate the condition, and then can decide whether to execute true or false:

 ```none
 IF LOG(1, "C:\Temp\Logic.log", "Condition") THEN